jbmattos/EsmamDS/experiments/README.md

 - _W_ = 0.9; and
 - _alpha_ = 0.05

 The EsmamDS was executed on _actg320_, _breast-cancer_ and _ptc_ data sets for (a sample of) 10\% of the total number of parameters' combinations.
-The [script](https://github.com/jbmattos/EsmamDS/blob/icde2022/code/random_search.py) for running the randomised search is provided in the [code folder](https://github.com/jbmattos/EsmamDS/tree/icde2022/code).
+The [random_search.py](https://github.com/jbmattos/EsmamDS/blob/icde2022/code/random_search.py) script for running the randomised search is provided in the [code folder](https://github.com/jbmattos/EsmamDS/tree/icde2022/code).

 The algorithm configurations were chosen by ordering all samples according to their average performance considering the following metrics' order: description redundancy; coverage redundancy; CR; model redundancy; subgroup (average) coverage; data set coverage; subgroup (average) description size; and number of discovered subgroups.